Connect with others who understand.

 Cognitive impairment may worsen with disease progression.

 Rheumatoid arthritis can also cause cognitive problems.
-However, research indicates that cognitive impairment from RA is primarily due to chronic pain, which commonly worsens fatigue, depression, and anxiety.
-Pain can cause psychological distress and interfere with a person’s attention and mental functioning.
+Research indicates that cognitive impairment from RA is often linked to chronic pain, which can make fatigue, depression, and anxiety worse.
+Pain can cause psychological distress, making it harder to focus, think clearly, or stay mentally sharp.

 4. Different Types of Doctors Treat MS and Rheumatoid Arthritis

-People with MS are treated by neurologists, doctors who specialize in neurology — that is, diagnosing and treating disorders in the brain and nervous system.
-Neurologists are trained to evaluate brain and nerve function based on tests such as MRI, lumbar puncture — also known as spinal tap — and evoked potential testing.
+People living with MS are treated by neurologists, doctors who specialize in neurology — they diagnose and treat disorders in the brain and nervous system.
+Neurologists are trained to evaluate brain and nerve function based on tests such as magnetic resonance imaging (MRI) and lumbar puncture (spinal tap).
 These tests can help determine an MS diagnosis.

-Rheumatoid arthritis is treated by rheumatologists, who are experts in bones, joints, muscles, ligaments, and tendons — all part of the body’s musculoskeletal system.
-In the past, doctors used the term “rheumatism” to describe when these areas of the body were swollen, stiff, or painful.
+Rheumatoid arthritis is treated by rheumatologists, who are specialists in bones, joints, muscles, ligaments, and tendons — all part of the body’s musculoskeletal system.
+In the past, doctors used the term “rheumatism” to describe swelling, stiffness, or pain in these areas of the body.

-Rheumatologists treat a variety of diseases known as systemic autoimmune diseases, connective tissue diseases, or collagen vascular diseases, including RA, systemic lupus erythematosus (also known as lupus), and fibromyalgia.
+Rheumatologists treat various diseases known as systemic autoimmune diseases, connective tissue diseases, and collagen vascular diseases, including RA, systemic lupus erythematosus (also known as lupus), and fibromyalgia.
+However, they’re not trained to diagnose MS.

 Diagnosis of RA may include rheumatology blood tests that look for rheumatoid factor proteins, antinuclear antibodies, and C-reactive protein, among other indicators of RA.

-If you’re living with MS, you’re at a higher risk of developing rheumatoid arthritis — and other conditions — than the general population.
-It’s therefore important to watch for any changes in your health that may point to another condition and to discuss them with your doctor.
+If you’re living with MS, you have a higher risk of developing rheumatoid arthritis — and other conditions — than the general population does.
+Always watch for any changes in your health that may point to another condition, and discuss any new or worsening symptoms with your doctor.

 Talk With Others Who Understand

 Do you have MS and rheumatoid arthritis?
+What approaches help you manage these conditions?
 Share your experiences in the comments below, or start a conversation by posting on your Activities page.

 References